 Most employees feel better about working for companies that understand the value of protecting our natural world.
 Consumers, likewise, prefer to buy from businesses that take proactive steps to protect our planet.
 Governments are increasingly scrutinizing business practices to ensure that they do not endanger the communities around them.
 Finally, large customers and nongovernmental organizations are increasingly demanding that upstream suppliers conform to a baseline of environmental standards and certify that they practice sustainability.

-Many companies have facilitated carpooling, or subsidize the use of public transportation by offering pretax benefits to their employees.
+Many companies have facilitated carpooling or subsidized the use of public transportation by offering pretax benefits to their employees.
 Not only are these measures good for the environment, – they also foster a stronger sense of community among employees who carpool, and they frequently offer ways for workers to remain productive while they travel to work.

 Many employers encourage their staff to bike or walk to work, offering raffle prizes or other incentives to those who do it on a regular basis.
-Bike racks or other secure areas for daytime storage send affirmative signal that your company is willing to help those who prefer pedal power over fossil fueled transportation.
+Bike racks or other secure areas for daytime storage send an affirmative signal that your company is willing to help those who prefer pedal power over fossil-fueled transportation.

 One of the simplest ways to make your office a bit greener is to implement recycling programs.
 As the familiar saying “reduce, reuse, recycle” advises, – the first and most effective step is to reduce your consumption of resources in the first place.
 Next, look for opportunities to reuse resources that might otherwise be considered disposable.
 Finally, recycle any remaining materials wherever possible.

 Many companies begin with simple steps to encourage employees to use reusable cups and mugs rather than disposables.
 By placing recycling bins where they are easy to see and simple to use, companies can increase the amount of material that gets recycled and avoid sending more trash to landfill.